w3c/wcag-act-rules/content/rules/bf051a/proposed.md

 ---
 title: "HTML page lang attribute has valid language tag"
-permalink: /standards-guidelines/act/rules/bf051a/
+permalink: /standards-guidelines/act/rules/bf051a/proposed/
-ref: /standards-guidelines/act/rules/bf051a/
+ref: /standards-guidelines/act/rules/bf051a/proposed/
 lang: en
 github:
   repository: w3c/wcag-act-rules
-  path: content/rules/bf051a/index.md
+  path: content/rules/bf051a/proposed.md
 feedbackmail: public-wcag-act@w3.org
 footer: |
   <p><strong>Rule Identifier:</strong> bf051a</p>
   <p><strong>Date:</strong> Updated 28 January 2022</p>
   <p><strong>Authors:</strong> <a href="https://github.com/jkodu">Jey Nandakumar</a>.
 Previous Authors: <a href="https://github.com/annika-FTB">Annika Nietzio</a>.
 Contributors: <a href="https://www.w3.org/community/act-r/participants">Participants of the ACT Rules Community Group (CG)</a>.</p>
   <p>This rule was written in the <a href="https://w3.org/community/act-r/">ACT Rules community group</a>.
 It is written as part of the EU-funded <a href="https://www.w3.org/WAI/about/projects/wai-tools/">WAI-Tools Project</a>.
 Implementations are part of the EU funded <a href="https://www.w3.org/WAI/about/projects/wai-coop/">WAI-CooP Project</a>.
 It was approved and published by the Accessibility Guidelines Working Group (<a href="https://www.w3.org/groups/wg/ag">AG WG</a>).</p>
-proposed: false
+proposed: true
 rule_meta:
   id: bf051a
   name: "HTML page `lang` attribute has valid language tag"